thomiz/build-pipeline/README.md

 The contents in the "output" folder can be copied into the "gh-pages" folder.
 As soon as the contents is checked in to the GitHub repo you should have a IG page published on your github.io site.

+## Publication and hosting of a FHIR IG

 ## Projects and documentation